I made up a word: “commsplanation’.

 Then pat yourself on the back, because you’re skilled AND empathetic!

-Last thing while you’re here- do you know about our Social Media Managers Academy?
+Last thing while you’re here- do you know about our Social Media Comms Academy?
 It’s bloody brilliant, and here I am showing you around for 6 minutes.